seanmorris/nynex95/content/hello-world.md

 ## To do

+There is **a lot** left to do.
+I want to be able to upload & asset files directly through this UI, as well as perhaps even design & develop javascript compontents with it.

 I plan to add some terraform scripting to spin up a websocket server on Heroku, using redis `PubSub`.
 This would allow multiple users on the server to interact in real time.

 ## Aim